FAQ's (Frequently Asked Questions):

 If this is my first time, what do I need to think about?

 Take a look at our DE 101 Presentation and come along to our next briefing, which are held a couple of weeks prior to each track event.

 If you have been to the track you are signing up for 1-3 times, you will probably be in Beginner.
 When you are cleared by an instructor, you can advance up the groups.
 We often run two Intermediate Groups, (Low and High).
 Our Advanced Group is generally for people who have probably 20+ track days and instructors run in this group too.
 On the day, we can always make adjustments if you are in the wrong group.

 What is Diablo's format for track events?

-We run 3 or 4 groups, with 5 sessions typically, and we limit participation which means manageable sized run groups and plenty of track time.
+We run typically run 4 different groups, with 5 run sessions.
+In some cases we may run 5 groups with 4 sessions depending on driver turnout.
+We deliberately limit participation which means manageable sized run groups and plenty of track time.
 (This is unique in the track event world, btw!).
-We also have a good buffet lunch included in the price, and bottled water for the day.
+We also provide lunch included in the price, and bottled water for the day.
 (Sample schedules can be found on the Forms & Docs page).

 What are the rules regarding tech inspection?

 As the driver/owner, you sign a document stating your car has had a tech inspection within 30 days of the event and that it is safe to run on the track.
 Tech Inspections are available at local dealerships and shops, you are free to use whichever you trust.
 Near to an event, we will publish local dealers who may do this for free.
 Bear in mind that when regular maintenance is performed, your shop will usually inspect the car anyway.
 Tech inspection form download is HERE.

 Do I need any modifications to belts, seats, the car etc... to run on track?